-The Indiana Commission for Higher Education said state colleges and universities need to find new ways to be efficient—without
+The Indiana Commission for Higher Education says state colleges and universities should find new ways to be efficient—without

 raising tuition—to meet spending cuts ordered by Gov. Mitch Daniels.

 state higher education spending over the remaining 18 months of the state’s two-year budget cycle because tax revenues are

 The commission says colleges will be cut an average of about 6 percent, but not

 all the cuts will be equal.
 Colleges with high state funding per student and those not making as much progress toward degree

 completion goals will be cut more than other schools.